Removal

 1. Raise and secure the vehicle.

-2. Remove wheels.
+2. Remove the wheels.

-3. Remove the lower protective pallets of the engine.
+3. Remove the lower engine skid plates.

 6. Disconnect the tie rod end using a ball joint puller.